Puppet-Finland/puppet-ipacerts/README.md

 ## Limitations

+* Setting
 Many for now.
 Minimally tested.
 I can think of many cases where it fails.
+Removing

 ## TODO